k-kinzal/dgeni-markdown-example/docs/ng/directive/form.md

 # Alias: (`ngForm`)[api/ng/directive/ngForm]

-In Angular forms can be nested.
+In Angular, forms can be nested.
 This means that the outer form is valid when all of the child forms are valid as well.
 However, browsers do not allow nesting of `<form>` elements, so Angular provides the (`ngForm`)[api/ng/directive/ngForm] directive which behaves identically to `<form>` but can be nested.
 This allows you to have nested forms, which is very useful when